-On the PostgreSQL server page, under Settings heading, select Connection security to open the Connection security page for the Azure Database for PostgreSQL.
+On the MySQL server page, under Settings heading, click Connection Security to open the Connection Security page for the Azure Database for MySQL.

-Select Add client IP on the toolbar.
+Click Add My IP on the toolbar.
 This automatically creates a firewall rule with the public IP address of your computer, as perceived by the Azure system.

 Add additional address ranges.
-In the firewall rules for the Azure Database for PostgreSQL, you can specify a single IP address, or a range of addresses.
-If you want to limit the rule to a single IP address, type the same address in the field for Start IP and End IP.
-Opening the firewall enables administrators, users, and applications to access any database on the PostgreSQL server to which they have valid credentials.
+In the firewall rules for the Azure Database for MySQL, you can specify a single IP address or a range of addresses.
+If you want to limit the rule to a single IP address, type the same address in the Start IP and End IP fields.
+Opening the firewall enables administrators, users, and application to access any database on the MySQL server to which they have valid credentials.

-Select Save on the toolbar to save this server-level firewall rule.
-Wait for the confirmation that the update to the firewall rules was successful.
+Click Save on the toolbar to save this server-level firewall rule.
+Wait for the confirmation that the update to the firewall rules is successful.